Thinking about getting yourself a new dog? Looking for an active companion?

 You may also check out my list of the best dog food for German Shepherds for more details.

-The one things that you need to look out for when selecting dog foods are the macronutrients.
+The one thing that you need to look out for when selecting dog foods is the macronutrients.

-It is recommended that dog food for the German Shepherd Husky Mix must contain:
+It is recommended that dog food for the German Shepherd Husky Mix must contain the following:

-- A minimum of 30% protein in foods that are grain-free
+• A minimum of 30% protein in grain-free foods

-These dogs generally prefer canned foods over the normal kibble as they’re easy to chew and digest.
+These dogs generally prefer canned foods over normal kibble as they’re easy to chew and digest.

 There’s one thing you need to keep in mind, though.

-You should always consult the vet before you make any adjustments to your German Shepherd Husky Mix’s diet as they can help you determine whether or not the change is beneficial at all.
+You should always consult the vet before making any adjustments to your German Shepherd Husky Mix’s diet, as they can help you determine whether or not the change is beneficial.

 Moving on…